BgeeDB/BgeeDB_R/README.md

 lapply(myTopAnatData, head)
 ```

 *Note*: the results are stored in files (see the ```pathToData``` arguments).
-To save time, if the user queries again with the exact same parameters, these cache files will be read instead of querying the web-service.
-So do not delete the files in the working folder if you plan to do additional queries.
+To save time, if you query again with the exact same parameters, these cache files will be read instead of querying the web-service.
+So do not delete the files in the working folder if you plan to perform additional queries.

 #### Prepare a topGO object allowing to perform GO-like enrichment test for anatomical terms, for Mus musculus